 Volunteers also participate in releasing the rehabilitated raptors back into their natural habitat.
 The Southeastern Raptor Center administers private and public releases in Alabama and Georgia.

 Volunteers participate in daily husbandry such as cleaning and feeding.
 As volunteers accumulate hours, attend workshops, and demonstrate required skills, they are able to assist the medical staff.

-Volunteers must be 18 or older and up-to-date on tetanus vaccination.
+Volunteers must be 19 years or older and have a current tetanus vaccination.

 Contact Liz Crandall at firstname.lastname@example.org for volunteer opportunities.